top of page

 Gaia: science essays

 In these short (mostly 2-page) weekly 'essays', I have picked out some of the scientific highlights of the Gaia mission as they are emerging, or as they caught my attention.
-They are not necessarily the most important.
-They do not follow any specific sequence.
-They are not a complete review of a given topic.
-Many will be quickly superseded by new results.
-But they offer a snapshot of some of the discoveries that Gaia is making across all of astronomy.
+They offer a snapshot of some of the discoveries that Gaia is making across all of astronomy.
 I've also included some essays on related topics, including the history of astrometry, and some more technical, managerial, or developmental aspects of both the Hipparcos and Gaia missions.
 In each, I have included a footnote DR1, DR2, EDR3, DR3, etc to indicate which of the (latest) data releases the essay refers to (described in essays #10 and #76), with DR0 signifying technical or historical material not connected with any specific data release.
 Who are they written for?
 Anyone who might have a general interest in science and astronomy, including amateur astronomers, young scientists starting out on their careers, mid-career scientists looking in on Gaia for the first time to get a feeling of what is possible, and specialists looking in from different areas of astronomy, or physics more generally.
 My thanks go to many people: to all those I worked with on the Hipparcos and Gaia projects over almost 30 years, to those now dedicating huge reserves of their time, energy, and skill to the ongoing data processing, and to those who have entered into the Gaia catalogue and published the results described here.
 Click on the access PDF icon to access the file.
 Only a few references are included, and these are 'discreetly' hyperlinked for those who want to read more... where references appear in the form (Einstein 1908) or www.gaia.com, clicking on the text (even though generally not highlighted!) should lead to the relevant online article.
 In a few cases, I've recorded an interview on the subject (see science interview page).

 Please make use of this subscribe page to receive an email (usually Monday) when each new essay is published